vuejs/vue-test-utils/docs/en/api/options.md

 You can pass text to `slots`.
 There are two limitations to this.

-This works at vue@2.2+.
+This works with Vue 2.2+.

-This works for the text as below.
+This works for the text below.

 ```js
 const wrapper = mount(ComponentWithSlots, { slots: { default: 'foobar' }})
 ```

-This does not work for the text as below.
+This does not work for the text below.

 ```js
 const wrapper1 = mount(ComponentWithSlots, { slots: { default: 'foo<span>bar</span>' }})